mrgame64/jgTune/README.md

 jgTune
 ======

-A library that generates 8bit-deep audio samples for different waveforms used in chiptunes.
+A library that generates 8bit (signed) audio samples for different waveforms used in chiptunes.

 **How to use:**
 Copy _'src/jgdev/tunes/waves'_ to your project.